Chapter 11: Experiences, anecdotes and testimonials offered by those who knew Max

 Psychologists might suggest I have somehow internalised his wisdom; cynics might say it is wish fulfilment; and mystics might assert it is his eternal spirit continuing his work.
 In the end it will remain mysterious, but what matters is that he has encouraged another meditation teacher to emerge from the shadows and take up his beloved work.

-My memories of Max are of a man of enormous kindness, breadth of understanding and curiosity.
+Leslie Kenton - journalist and writerMy memories of Max are of a man of enormous kindness, breadth of understanding and curiosity.
 He made me far more aware of the unseen worlds than I had been before we met, in fact so aware that I actually spent four and a half years immersed in them before producing my first novel, Ludwig, which was published in 1993.
 He also inspired me and contributed greatly to what I feel to be my own work, namely that of helping to free the individual soul power within each human being, that it may be fully lived while on earth.
 I think of Max frequently with the deepest feelings of love and affection.

-You could put your trust in Max.
+Phillip King RA, CBE - sculptorYou could put your trust in Max.
 I was in his advanced Thursday evening class for many years.
 He would take you with a sense of purpose and an array of back-up tools like the Mind Mirror into areas of consciousness development that could have left you scared to carry on and even possibly scarred.
 There was comfort in knowing that he was on the look-out, watching for any signs that something might be going wrong, taking you out gently when you had reached the limits that you were capable of at that time, back into the so called normal state, because he knew that a little further along something negative would turn up that would cancel any benefit already gained.

 He made you realise how difficult the path was and yet how attainable.
 Someone during a class told me that a Japanese Zen master of black ink painting had come to a London centre to demonstrate his art.
 I went along and bought two paintings after the demonstration.
-One had the caption in Chinese characters, “Little by little you reach the top”, and the other had “You are already at the top”.
-Without the wisdom and knowledge of Max’s teaching, I could never have understood or wanted to buy these two contradictory works.
+One had the caption in Chinese characters, Little by little you reach the top, and the other had You are already at the top.
+Without the wisdom and knowledge of Maxs teaching, I could never have understood or wanted to buy these two contradictory works.
 He was my teacher, one of perhaps three people whom I have met and felt I could fully respect and believe in.

-A notice pinned to a tree led me to a music therapy course.
+Belinda Marcetic - studentA notice pinned to a tree led me to a music therapy course.
 However, there were not enough subscribers and it was suggested that I join a biofeedback course, of which I had never heard.
 It was my first introduction to meditation which has now become an important part of my life.
 It also led to a warm and happy friendship with Max and with many others who attended his classes.

 It was a great delight to me to be able to offer a room in my house [in Chesterford Gardens] when the original classrooms became unavailable.
 Max was never too busy not to give a word of encouragement.
 He always made light of his own difficulties but had much compassion forours, never passing judgment.
 Knowing him has set me, and very many others, a standard to strive for and left me with so many happy memories, too numerous to recount.

-Steve Margolis - Ki Aikido teacher, therapist and healer
+Steve Margolis - Ki Aikido teacher, therapist and healerReflections in a Ruffled Mind.
+My Memories of Max.

-When I first started attending Max’s classes I couldn’t understand him at all.
+When I first started attending Maxs classes I couldnt understand him at all.
 Every time I asked a question he gave me a vague or ambiguous answer which made me wonder whether he had even understood the question.
 Eventually, I learnt that he was teaching me to stop asking the questions.
 I discovered that Max would only give me direct answers to my questions when I really needed to know the answers.

 In the classes, I was always aware of when Max was looking my way, even if I had my eyes closed.
 Often and particularly in the early days, I would feel self-conscious and even more so when I realised that my meter was broadcasting my self-consciousness.
 On one occasion, Max spent a long time watching my meter.
-Every time it registered any embarrassment, he quietly said: “Here and now.
-Here and now”.
+Every time it registered any embarrassment, he quietly said: Here and now.
+Here and now.
 It took me an hour but I got it in the end.

 Very often I would feel waves of love and compassion coming from Max.
 Frequently, to this day, I call on my memories of these feelings.
 After Max died I spoke to some of his fellow students who told me he was often in pain.
-I knew that he was physically unwell but I believed that he was somehow ‘beyond pain’.
+I knew that he was physically unwell but I believed that he was somehow beyond pain.
 The realisation that all that love came despite the suffering was very moving and affected me strongly.

 On one occasion, we were strolling around the gardens during a beautiful sunny lunchtime at a biofeedback summer school.
 I asked Max if we could do a particular exercise, a peak experience meditation in that afternoon's class.
-Max replied: “Yes, maybe it’s time we did one of those”.
+Max replied: Yes, maybe its time we did one of those.
 That afternoon, he gave us guided imagery which offered the possibility that we could reach a higher level of consciousness than we had ever previously attained.
 During the exercise, I felt myself going deeper and deeper.
 Suddenly, I felt as if I was exploding outwards from my centre.
 I came out of the meditation feeling excited, a little panicky and far from non-attached to the experience.
 My meter was showing a highly charged state, I tried to calm myself down but nothing seemed to work and finally I tried to go to sleep.

-At this precise moment Max, who was now giving his “after-meditation lecture”, was quoting John Lilly: “Whatever altered state one was experiencing, one should WAKE UP, WAKE UP and fully experience it”.
-The exact timing of this statement and the experience itself were just two examples of the magic that seemed to happen during Max’s classes.
+At this precise moment Max, who was now giving his after-meditation lecture, was quoting John Lilly: Whatever altered state one was experiencing, one should WAKE UP, WAKE UP and fully experience it.
+The exact timing of this statement and the experience itself were just two examples of the magic that seemed to happen during Maxs classes.
 Later he told us that we should not try to experience states before we were ready for them.
 I never again asked Max to do any specific exercise or meditation.

 Every now and again Max would read a short Japanese poem, a Haiku.
 I always dreaded these haiku exercises as my painting skills are primitive to say the least.
 Once the haiku was about the moon, a lake and the wind.
 I hoped that nobody would notice that I wasn't doing anything and started doodling on my piece of paper.
-After a while I scribbled: “No clear reflection in a ruffled mind”.
-Looking at it, I decided it wasn’t too bad but I couldn't possibly hand in a doodle-ridden scrap of paper when everyone else was handing in works of art.
+After a while I scribbled: No clear reflection in a ruffled mind.
+Looking at it, I decided it wasnt too bad but I couldn't possibly hand in a doodle-ridden scrap of paper when everyone else was handing in works of art.
 I had just started to copy it neatly on to a clean piece of paper when, before I could stop her, the student next to me collected my piece of paper and handed it in.
 Max examined each picture silently while I sat cringing with embarrassment.
-When my turn came he smiled saying: “Ah, this person's got it”.
+When my turn came he smiled saying: Ah, this person's got it.
 I felt awkward, surprised and also a little pleased.
-But shouldn’t “sartori” be attractively packaged?
+But shouldnt sartori be attractively packaged?

 I loved the wide scope of the topics which Max would teach and the way that they were interspersed with a wide range of meditation techniques: Yogic, Tibetan, Zen.
 We heard Sufi, Zen and Yogic teaching stories.
 Through his depth of training in Zen, Max was able to distil to us the essence of many Western teachings such as Psychosynthesis, Progressive Relaxation and Autogenic training.
 He quoted from the works of Jean Houston and Ainslie Meares.
 We were introduced to Humanistic and Transpersonal Psychology, different states of consciousness and healing methods.
 We learnt about the workings of the brain and nervous system and saw their responses on all those wonderful biofeedback machines.
 Max made use of his scientific background and I gained a lot of information but the real learning came through the experiences in the classes.

-I had been a student of Max’s for some time when I began studying Ki Aikido, a Japanese martial art teaching co-ordination of mind and body, calmness and power without physical strength.
+I had been a student of Maxs for some time when I began studying Ki Aikido, a Japanese martial art teaching co-ordination of mind and body, calmness and power without physical strength.
 Max thought it was right for me and approved of the effect it was having.
 I was pleased to hear through Isabel that he was quite proud when I achieved my black belt.
 In the Ki Aikido class, there was always a tea break during which the teacher and highest-ranking students would be served first and this seems right and appropriate in that context.
 In the middle of the biofeedback classes there was also a tea break where Isabel miraculously remembered what each student wanted from a wide choice of herbal and ordinary teas as well as coffee.
 Max would receive his last of all in a plastic cup.
 He clearly thought that this was right and appropriate.

 Looking back, I realise I can still gain access to many different states of mind and feelings that perhaps I only experienced once with Max.
 Sometimes, if I need information, I can find it from that particular unique time.
 In contrast, there was one Sufi story that Max seemed to repeat again and again whenever I was in the class.
 He often read Sufi or Zen stories and generally I thought that I understood them.
-I couldn’t understand this story, however, no matter how often it was repeated.
+I couldnt understand this story, however, no matter how often it was repeated.
 I could see it must be important but only now, amazingly enough, its meaning is unfolding.
 Through a combination of writing these memories and the events currently taking place in my life I feel I am finally coming to see the point of the story.
-Max’s teaching is like that for me.
+Maxs teaching is like that for me.
 I feel very fortunate and privileged to have been taught by Max.
 I will be learning from him for the rest of my life.

-She recalls: “The classes at the Franklin were very cosmopolitan: people from the Continent, America, Kuwait, Saudi Arabia and the southern hemisphere.
-There were always interesting people from all walks of life”.
+Greta Martens - social worker then doing hospital voluntary workShe recalls: The classes at the Franklin were very cosmopolitan: people from the Continent, America, Kuwait, Saudi Arabia and the southern hemisphere.
+There were always interesting people from all walks of life.

 There was biofeedback at weekends sometimes too.
-“There would be a session in the morning followed by lunch which Issy helped prepare.
+There would be a session in the morning followed by lunch which Issy helped prepare.
 There was a pleasant garden even though the railway was behind, so we were able to have lunch, fun and laughter then go back to the afternoon session.
-It was all very relaxed: there wasn’t any pressure to “learn” anything.
+It was all very relaxed: there wasnt any pressure to learn anything.

 Attending the classes at that time probably saved her life, Greta believes.
-“Max told me sometime in 1975 that I should go and see a doctor because he wasn’t happy with what was showing up on the biofeedback machines.
+Max told me sometime in 1975 that I should go and see a doctor because he wasnt happy with what was showing up on the biofeedback machines.
 I followed his advice because I had been feeling a bit tired and was diagnosed as having cervical cancer.
 I was in hospital within a week because they had failed to diagnose it from a smear test.
 It was caught just in time.

-Max came into my life at a very significant and crucial time in the late 1960s and has stayed in it ever since.
+Barbara Siddall- yoga teacher and healerMax came into my life at a very significant and crucial time in the late 1960s and has stayed in it ever since.
 He was for me and many others a wonderful teacher and a very dear friend.

 He ignited and validated my quest.
 Through him I was able to realise my own inner stillness and wisdom and connect with timeless in time.
 He encouraged my courage and creativity to be brave enough to teach alongside him.